Reception Class 2021-22

 Children should have a spare set of clothes in a draw string bag which can remain on their peg at all times in case of accidents or getting wet/messy.

-We use Jolly Phonics and Letters and Sounds to help us learn to read in Reception.
+We use Jolly Phonics to help us learn to read in Reception.
 Below is a video of the rhymes we use to help us learn our letter sounds.

 Below you will find the Number Formation rhymes we use in class to help us write our numbers.